Humanitarian

 Sanitation,

 isolation.
-Vaccination with vaccinia virus is protective in both man and
+Vaccination with vaccinia virus is protective in both man

 nonhuman primates.